 Insights and Outlook

-As we observe the many layers of past, present, and future embedded within National Indigenous Peoples Day on June 21, Dr Dara Kelly, Assistant Professor, Indigenous Business, reflects on how Indigenous values help inform pathways to a fairer and more equitable society and business world.
+- Observing the many layers of past, present, and future embedded within National Indigenous Peoples Day: Dr Dara Kelly, Assistant Professor, Indigenous Business, reflects on how Indigenous values help inform pathways to a fairer and more equitable society and business world

-SFU Beedie associate professor Rekha Krishnan comments on “hygiene theatre” and changing cultural and behavioural norms following the COVID-19 pandemic, in this Business in Vancouver article.
+- COVID-19 pandemic fears spawn “hygiene theatre” SFU Beedie associate professor Rekha Krishnan comments on “hygiene theatre” and changing cultural and behavioural norms following the COVID-19 pandemic

 - Hospitalizations are rising thanks to Omicron, but the future impact is uncertain.
 SFU professor Caroline Colijn on modelling and predicting hospitalizations due to Omicron